 If message.markdown (§3.11.9) is present, use its value.

-Otherwise, if message.messageId (§3.11.10) is present, and run.resources.messageStrings is present and contains a property whose name matches message.messageId, and if the multiformatMessageString (§3.12) that is the value of that property contains a markdown property (§3.12.3), use the value of that markdown property.
+Otherwise, if message.messageId (§3.11.10) is present, and theRun.resources.messageStrings is present and contains a property whose name matches message.messageId, and if the multiformatMessageString (§3.12) that is the value of that property contains a markdown property (§3.12.3), use the value of that markdown property.

 Otherwise, execute the lookup procedure for plain text messages, below.